ArtOfGabriel/follow_my_lead_public/readme.md

-This is the code for the fx(hash) project "follow my lead"
+This is the code for the fx(hash) project found at at https://www.fxhash.xyz/generative/slug/follow-my-lead
-TODO: Link to Project

-For more information, view the fx(text) article
+For more information, view the fx(text) article at https://www.fxhash.xyz/article/follow-my-lead
-TODO: Link to Article

 ### Setup
 Clone this project